 WAFP invites you to participate in Family Medicine Advocacy Day (FMAD) at the Capitol in Olympia.
 Held annually during the first part of the legislative session, members spend the day at the Capitol interacting with legislators, agency heads and the governor’s staff about key issues for primary care.

 Attendees also receive advocacy skill-building tips from policy development experts and are briefed on Academy priorities and pending legislation.
 We encourage all members to participate!
 Advance registration is required.

 The event typically begins at 8 a.m. and ends around 5 p.m.
 The morning is spent in training and briefings, and after a working lunch discussing current Academy priorities and member questions, the afternoon is spent meeting with legislators and agency staff.
 Legislative appointments will be scheduled between 1:30 and 5 p.m., so participants should keep this time available.

 Keep an eye on this space or in your inbox for information on FMAD in 2024!

 Family Medicine Advocacy Summit

-Each year, WAFP sends a couple of leaders from its board of directors to the conference, and encourages members with an interest in policy to attend.
+Each year, WAFP sends selected leaders from its Board of Directors to the conference and encourages members with an interest in policy to attend.
 There are scholarship opportunities for residents and students to attend as well.

 More information on the conference may be found at www.aafp.org/fmas.